Keshav-8406/Data-Visualization-Assignment/README.md

-# 📊 Visualizing Sales and Distribution Data   Using Matplotlib and Seaborn
+# 📊 Visualizing Sales &Distribution Data Using Matplotlib & Seaborn

 ## 📌 Project Overview

 This project focuses on creating clear and meaningful visualizations using **Matplotlib** and **Seaborn** 📈.

 Instead of presenting raw data, the goal is to display insights in a visual format so that trends and patterns are easier to understand.

 ---